raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

   //=> All 9 tests passing
 ```

 `none` will be especially handy for building a recognizer that recognizes descriptions of recognizers.
-For example, one of the earliest programmoing languages to incoporate string pattern matching was [SNOBOL].
+For example, one of the earliest programming languages to incorporate string pattern matching was [SNOBOL].
 Like JavaScript, string literals could be delimited with single or double quotes, but there was no syntax for "escaping" quotes.

 [SNOBOL]: http://www.snobol4.org